 Conservatorship in Child Custody

-In Texas, what most people think of as custody is called conservatorship.
-Chapter 153 of the Texas Family Code sets forth the framework for appointing individuals as conservators and granting rights of possession and access to a child.
+In Texas, what most people think of as custody is actually called conservatorship.
+According to Chapter 153 of the Texas Family Code, this chapter sets forth the framework for appointing individuals as conservators and granting rights of possession and access to a child.
+Therefore, the law outlines the roles and responsibilities of parents and others involved in a child’s life.

 There are two types of conservators: